There was no pity in his eyes as he surveyed the damages.

 No one answered the boy.

-Zavon looked towards his few remaining men, catching faces filled with fear and disbelief.
+Zavon looked toward his few remaining men, catching faces filled with fear and disbelief.
 Suddenly, the boy’s hair flashed and a bright light assaulted their eyes.
-Zavon’s vision was seared by the blinding light, and all he could hear was the sound of bones and flesh being ripped apart.
+His vision seared by the blinding light, all he could hear was the sound of bones and flesh being ripped apart.

 Mauling his eyes—as if to gouge them out—he screamed out in pain.
 “What did you do?!”
 He angrily shouted at the boy as thick liquid and bits of what could only be flesh began bombarding him.

 He received no answer, only the screams of agony from his men.